jigx-com/jigx-docs-examples/docs/Components/list.md

 :::

 ::::VerticalSplitItem
 This is an example of a horizontal list with UI elements such as an image and values configured.
-Horizontal lists are especially helpful when used on a composite jig .
+Horizontal lists are especially helpful when used on a composite jig.
-**Examples:
+**Examples**:
-**See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/static-data/default-w-horizontal-list-sd.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/static-data/default-w-horizontal-list-sd.jigx).
-See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/dynamic-data/default-w-horizontal-list-dd.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using dynamic data in [GitHub]("https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/dynamic-data/default-w-horizontal-list-dd.jigx).

-**Datasources:
+**Datasources**:
-**See the full datasource for static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource for static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx).
-See the full datasource for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/cleaning-services-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/cleaning-services-dynamic.jigx).

 :::hint{type="warning"}
 Horizontal lists cannot be used with the [section](./entity/section.md) component as an empty white jig will be displayed.